Swimming at the 2004 Summer Olympics – Men's 100 metre freestyle: Summary

 Dutch swimmer Pieter van den Hoogenband defended his Olympic title in the event (the fourth man to do so), outside the record time of 48.17.
-Roland Mark Schoeman, who solidified South Africa's triumph to break a world record in the 400 m freestyle relay, took home the silver in 48.23.
+Roland Schoeman, who solidified South Africa's triumph to break a world record in the 400 m freestyle relay, took home the silver in 48.23.
 It was South Africa's first medal in the event.
 Australia's Ian Thorpe edged out Schoeman's teammate Ryk Neethling to clinch a bronze medal by 0.07 of a second, in his personal best of 48.56.
 Australia had not earned a medal in the men's 100 metre freestyle since 1984.
 Thorpe was the first man to win medals in the 100, 200, and 400 metre freestyle races in a single Olympics.

 Two-time Olympic champion Alexander Popov finished only in ninth place by just two hundredths of a second (0.02) outside the top 8 field from the semifinals (49.23).
 By the following year, Popov announced his retirement from swimming, and became a full-time member of the International Olympic Committee.
 Other notable swimmers who missed the final cut featured France's Frédérick Bousquet, Lithuania's Rolandas Gimbutis, Trinidad and Tobago's George Bovell, and U.S. duo Jason Lezak and Ian Crocker.
 This became the first 100m freestyle where not a single American qualified for the semifinals.